Sheel-ui/graphviz-backend/README.md

 $ python app.py
 ```

-To enable frontend functionality, a separate service needs to be initiated.GitHub repository for the frontend - [graphviz-frontend](https://github.com/Sheel-ui/graphviz-frontend)
+To enable frontend functionality, a separate service needs to be initiated.
+GitHub repository for the frontend - [graphviz-frontend](https://github.com/Sheel-ui/graphviz-frontend)

 # Changing env variables and Models